 What is Corneal Crosslinking?

-Corneal cross linking is a procedure used to strengthen corneas.
+Corneal cross-linking is a procedure used to strengthen corneas.
 It is a minimally invasive procedure that uses ultraviolet (UV) light and eye drops to strengthen the collagen in the cornea.
 This procedure is used to treat patients who have a corneal condition called keratoconus, a condition that leads to thin and weak corneas.
-Currently, Corneal Crosslinking is the only proven effective surgical treatment for patients who suffer from keratoconus.
+Currently, corneal cross-linking is the only proven effective surgical treatment for patients who suffer from keratoconus.

-While corneal cross linking has been practiced outside the United States for more than a decade, the procedure was approved for use within the United States in recent years.
+While corneal cross-linking has been practiced outside the United States for more than a decade, the procedure was approved for use within the United States in recent years.
 Whitsett Vision Group is proud to be one of the few providers in the country offering this innovative and life-changing procedure.

 What Technology Is Used At Whitsett Vision Group?